 Environmental Conditions for Bacteria

 Outside of nutrients and water, each species of bacteria has a specific environmental preference.
 Preferences include the best pH, temperature range, amount of light, concentration of gases such as oxygen and carbon dioxide, and amount of pressure present.
 The pH conditions may be acidic with pH levels from 6 to 1; alkaline with pH levels from 8 to 14; or somewhat neutral with a pH of around 7.
 Many bacteria grow well at or near a neutral pH of 6.0 to 8.0.
-Temperatures also vary, with many able to grow between 5 degrees Celsius (40 degrees Fahrenheit) and 50 degrees Celsius (104 degrees Fahrenheit).
-Some bacteria that need oxygen for their metabolism can use the 10 to 12 percent available in the atmosphere, but that amount of oxygen can be lethal to other bacteria.
+Temperatures also vary, with most flourishing in the range between 40 degrees Fahrenheit and 140 F, or 5 degrees Celsius to 60 degrees C. Some bacteria that need oxygen for their metabolism can use the 10 to 12 percent available in the atmosphere, but that amount of oxygen can be lethal to other bacteria.
 Other species require an oxygen-free environment, or a high level of carbon dioxide.
 Environmental pressure such as osmotic pressure and atmospheric pressure are also important.

 Bacteria Adapt to Varying Conditions

 Bacterial species all have a preferred environment for optimal growth, but are flexible enough to adapt to conditions that are less than ideal.
 Each bacterial species has its own range of minimal and ideal conditions, within which it can survive or flourish.
 To grow a given bacterium in the laboratory, it should be provided with conditions that match, as closely as possible, the conditions under which it was originally observed and collected.